 As hard as it may be at first, try and refrain from sugary and starchy foods (ie: white bread and pasta).
 One does not have to deprive themselves entirely of dessert.
-There are many desserts you can make that with healthier ingredients but with honey instead of sugar.
+There are many desserts you can make with healthier ingredients and with honey instead of sugar.

-- Replace sodas (both diet and regular), juice with tea or water
+Replace sodas (both diet and regular) and juice with tea or water

 Resolution #3: Meet the Recommended Amount of Exercise

-When done right, exercise has been found to help with fertility by 1) increasing insulin sensitivity, which improves ovarian function and the chance of conception (source), 2) improving rates of implantation and pregnancy as well as reduce the risk of miscarriage (source) and 3) as a key component to managing weight, which is essential for getting pregnant due to hormonal imbalances that can occur with excessive weight.
+When done right, exercise has been found to help with fertility by 1) increasing insulin sensitivity, which improves ovarian function and the chance of conception (source) and 2) as a key component to managing weight, which is essential for getting pregnant due to hormonal imbalances that can occur with excessive weight.